 As big as Paris is, it is a surprisingly walkable city.
 One can spend a day on foot and not tire of the sights.
-Since you are on a 6-hour layover in Paris and CDG airport is not the most exciting airport in the world, head out for a unique stroll in the City of Light.
+Since you are on a 6-hour layover in Paris and CDG airport is not the world’s most exciting airport, head out for a unique stroll in the City of Light.

-At the airport train station take the RER B (42min) and get out at Saint Michel-Notre Dame.
-In front of you, there’s Ile de la Cité (Paris 4), the heart of Paris.
-Take Pont des Coeurs to go to Ile de la Cité.
+At the airport train station, take the RER B (42min) and get out at Saint Michel-Notre Dame station.
+Cross the bridge that connects the Seine’s left bank to Ile de la Cité, the heart of Paris.

-First of all, admire Notre Dame‘s main facade [from the distance], this cathedral is a jewel of Gothic architecture and one of Paris’ main sights.
-The cathedral is dedicated to Our Lady of Paris (Notre Dame de Paris).
-You can see her represented on the rose-window.
+Admire Notre Dame‘s main facade; this cathedral is a jewel of Gothic architecture and one of Paris’ main sights.

-On your way, admire sights like La Conciergerie (the building with the pointed towers), Pont Neuf, and the river facade of the Louvre Palace.
+On your way, admire sights like La Conciergerie, the Pont Neuf, and the river facade of the Louvre Palace.
 At this point, we recommend leaving the Seine behind to have a look at the Louvre’s glass pyramid, located on its inner court.

-Enjoy a pleasant walk along the famous Tuileries Gardens, in Paris 1.
+Enjoy a pleasant walk along the famous Tuileries Gardens.
 Designed for Queen Catherine de Medici in 1564, Tuileries Gardens are the oldest public gardens in Paris.
 If you need some rest, the gardens’ two ponds are perfect for relaxation.

 Finally, cross Pont Alexandre III to Paris 7, on the Seine’s left bank.
 The golden cupola just in front of you belongs to Les Invalides, a military hospital and Napoleon’s final resting place.
 Walk West, along Quai Branly, to reach the Eiffel Tower for some of the best photo spots in Paris.

 By now, it’s probably time to go back to the airport.
-Take the metro at École Militaire station (or your private transfer) to board on your last flight.
+Take the metro at École Militaire station to board on your last flight.

-With a 7 hour layover in Paris, you can take it easier.
-We suggest combining one of the above proposals for 5 hours in Paris or 6 hours in Paris with a few of these (not all of these!) if they catch your interest.
+With a 7-hour layover in Paris, you can take it easier.
+We suggest combining one of the above proposals for 5 hours in Paris or 6 hours in Paris with a few of these (but not all of these!) if they catch your interest.

 + Unique Views of Paris from Unique Sights (Duration: 1-2 hours)

-Again, a skip the line ticket will be your best friend because you don’t want to waste your precious few hours in Paris waiting in a line.
+Again, a skip the line ticket will be your best ally; you don’t want to waste your precious few hours in Paris waiting in line.

 This gothic-style royal chapel is home to some of the most intricate stained glass designs in Europe.
-It’s located close to Notre-Dame on Ile de la Cité.
+Sainte Chapelle’s stained glass windows depict scenes from the Bible, and they are amazing!
+The Sainte-Chapelle is located close to Notre-Dame in Ile de la Cité.

-It’s the most Parisian thing to do at all.
-Order your favorite drink and have a rest in a café-terrasse, reading a book or people-watching, it’s one of the locals’ favorite pastime!
+Order your favorite drink and have a rest in a café-terrasse, reading a book, or people-watching; it’s one of the locals’ favorite pastime!

-If you have a 10-hour layover in Paris you can combine one of the proposals above with a stroll around the quintessential neighborhood of Montmartre.
+If you have a 10-hour layover in Paris, you can combine one of the proposals for 5 or 6 hours with a stroll around the quintessential neighborhood of Montmartre.

 + Enjoy Montmartre’s Bohemian Atmosphere (Duration: 3 hours)

-You can also think about using 2-3 hours to visit a small museum or walk the covered passages of Paris is the weather is not good.
+You can also think about using 1-2 hours to visit a small museum or walk the covered passages in Paris if the weather is not good.

 Overnight Layover in Paris

-A CDG airport Paris layover during dinner time?
-If you found a great deal on a connecting flight through Paris, skip the Paris airport restaurants and head into the city.
+Do you have a CDG Airport layover during dinner time?
+If you found a great deal on a connecting flight through Paris, skip the airport restaurants and head into the city.

 For a unique meal on your layover in Paris, head to Les Ombres, a restaurant located on the rooftop terrace of Musée du Quai Branly in Paris 7.
-Apart from its good French cuisine, the unique view over the sparkling Eiffel Tower will delight you.
+Apart from tasting some famous foods in Paris, the unique view over the sparkling Eiffel Tower will delight you.

 Maybe you are just looking for a unique place to have a drink and wash down that terrible airplane food?
 With only a layover in Paris, it can’t just be any bar.

-In the summertime, the rooftop bars of Paris is the locals’ place to be.
-Try Le Perchoir du Marais (37 rue de la Verrerie, Paris 4), the most fashionable terrace of Paris with breathtaking views.
-Or Up on the Roof (4 rue Danton, Paris 6), at the heart of the Latin Quarter and with a view on Notre-Dame, the Palais de Justice and the Seine.
+In the summertime, the rooftop bars of Paris are the locals’ place to be.
+Try Le Perchoir du Marais (37 rue de la Verrerie, Paris 4), Paris’s most fashionable terrace with breathtaking views.
+Or Up on the Roof in the heart of the Latin Quarter (4 rue Danton, Paris 6), with a view on Notre-Dame, the Palais de Justice and the Seine.

-Another oh-so-Parisian option for your overnight layover in Paris is a Cabaret Show.
-Cabarets are a popular tourist attraction in Paris at night.
-Because, YES! bars and nightclubs exist everywhere in the world but where else than in Paris can you find such a choice of quality cabarets?
+Another oh-so-Parisian option for your overnight layover in Paris is a Parisian cabaret.
+Cabarets are a popular tourist attraction in Paris at night, and nowhere else than in Paris will you find such a choice of quality cabarets.

-A cabaret show in Paris usually lasts around 90 min but it can be longer if you book it with a dining option.
-If you are interested in a cabaret in Paris but you don’t know which one to choose, check our post below with the best cabarets in Paris.
-Book online in advance.
+A cabaret show in Paris usually lasts around 90 min, but it can be longer if you book it with a dining option.
+If you are interested in a cabaret in Paris but don’t know which one to choose, check our guide with the best cabarets in Paris.
+Book online and in advance.

-If you have an overnight layover in Paris consider booking a night in one of the hotels near Charles de Gaulle airport, especially if the next day flight is very early in the morning.
-Sleeping in a hotel close to Charles de Gaulle Airport eliminates the stress of having to wake up early in the morning and getting a taxi during the rush hour.
+If you have an overnight layover in Paris with an early flight the day after, consider sleeping in one of the hotels near Charles de Gaulle airport.
+Sleeping in a hotel close to Charles de Gaulle Airport eliminates the stress of waking up early in the morning and getting a taxi during the rush hour.

-Apart from the two hotels above, there are other good Charles de Gaulle airport hotels, here’s the list of the most popular hotels near Charles de Gaulle:
+Here’s the list of the most popular hotels near Charles de Gaulle Airport.

 Shopping: CDG airport has many shops, from duty-free shopping to gastronomy or exclusive fashion stores.
 If you want to know what to buy in Charles de Gaulle airport during your layover in Paris, check this link with the list of all the Charles de Gaulle Airport Shops.